Korean hip-hop: Overlap with the K-pop industry

-In its early days, most Korean hip hop fell into a category called "rap dance", where artists mixed rapping with pop music.
+In its early days, most Korean hip-hop fell into a category called "rap dance", where artists mixed rapping with pop music.
 Many K-pop artists incorporated rap into their music, from Seo Taiji and Jinusean in the 1990s to Big Bang and Block B in the 2010s.
-However, rap in K-pop music was not considered serious hip hop music and some hip hop musicians criticized K-pop music for commercializing hip hop.
+However, rap in K-pop music was not considered serious hip-hop music and some hip-hop musicians criticized K-pop music for commercializing hip-hop.
 For example, rapper Olltii criticized K-pop idol rappers in his Show Me the Money performance against Bobby for being unskilled and manufactured by large entertainment agencies.

-As hip hop music gained popularity and became part Korean of the mamm music, many idol rappers began to interact with the hip hop scene.
-Jay Park, former leader of 2PM, went on to be the founder and CEO of two of the biggest Korean hip hop labels, AOMG and H1GHR Music.
+As hip-hop music gained popularity and became part of Korean mainstream music, many idol rappers began to interact with the hip-hop scene.
+Jay Park, former leader of 2PM, went on to be the founder and CEO of two of the biggest Korean hip-hop labels, AOMG and H1GHR Music.
 Park has expressed that he doesn't consider himself a K-pop artist anymore as he feels distant from the K-pop industry nowadays.
-Zico, who was active as an underground rapper before officially debuting with Block B, gained the scene's respect for his rapping and producing skills and maintained a close relationship with the K-hiphop scene throughout his career. iKon's Bobby won the third season of Show Me the Money.
+Zico, who was active as an underground rapper before officially debuting with Block B, gained the scene's respect for his rapping and producing skills and maintained a close relationship with the K-hip hop scene throughout his career.
+However, there is discourse about whether idol rappers are real rappers.
+During BTS' rookie days, the group's rap line which consists of RM, Suga, and J-hope, received criticism from hip-hop artist B Free for "quitting" being rappers and continued saying idol rappers are not real rappers. iKon's Bobby won the third season of Show Me the Money.
 Song Mino of Winner was active as an underground rapper alongside Zico from Block B and was the runner-up of the fourth season of SMTM.
 Ravi of Vixx founded the hiphop label GROOVL1N, which is home to prominent rappers such as Nafla and JUSTHIS.
 BTS' RM collaborated and performed with rappers such as Zico and Changmo before joining the group, and has since then collaborated with several artists from the scene.

-In addition, Korean hip hop artists started collaborating with K-pop artists.
+In addition, Korean hip-hop artists started collaborating with K-pop artists.
 Successful collaborations include "Some," a 2014 song by Soyou of girl group Sistar, R&B singer Junggigo, and rapper Lil Boi, that was Billboard's K-pop Hot 100's longest running #1 hit of 2014; "A Midsummer Night's Sweetness," a 2014 collaboration of After School's Raina and rapper San E, that topped ten Korean music charts shortly after its debut and went on to win several major year-end awards; and "I," a 2015 song by Girls' Generation's Taeyeon featuring rapper Verbal Jint, that topped eight Korean music charts after its release.